Berserk-Games/Tabletop-Simulator-API/docs/events.md

 	end
 	```
 	Refer to [onSave(...)](#onsave) to see an example of how this same save state structure could be created.
 Subscribe
-	to the [example mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2430471959) to see this in action.
+	to the [onSave/onLoad example mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2430471959) for a more
+	functionally complete example.

 ---

 ###onObjectCollisionEnter(...)